What is a SWRP?

 The purpose of the SWRP is to identify and prioritize projects that improve the use of storm water as a resource and “bringing to the top” those multi-benefit projects that can best meet the identified priorities on a watershed basis.
 The SWRP must satisfy the requirements of Senate Bill 985 and State Water Board SWRP guidelines to establish eligibility for our local agencies and organizations to receive future State storm water grant funds.

 The Russian River Watershed Association has received nearly 100 project concept submittals to date from stakeholders and the public for consideration by the SWRP project team.
 These projects were screened based on screening criteria defined by the TAC and proponents received a feedback letter from RRWA on September 1, 2017 requesting additional information to prioritize them.
-Additional project ideas continue to be submitted and may be included, if appropriate, without being prioritized.
-The final deadline for project submittal is April 23, 2018.
+Additional project ideas that were submitted after September 1st and before April 23, 2018 were included, if appropriate, without being prioritized.